-Only RKE transmitters programmed to this vehicle will work.
+Only RKE transmitters programmed to the vehicle will work.
 If a transmitter is lost or stolen, a replacement can be purchased and programmed through your dealer/retailer.
-When the replacement transmitter is programmed to this vehicle, all remaining transmitters must also be reprogrammed.
-Any lost or stolen transmitters will no longer work once the new transmitter is programmed.
+When the replacement transmitter is programmed to the vehicle, all remaining transmitters must also be programmed.
+Any lost or stolen transmitters no longer work once the new transmitter is programmed.
 Each vehicle can have up to four transmitters programmed to it.